josmiseth/thecoop/README.md

 The system consists of
 - A Raspberry Pi 3 connected via WiFi with a 5.1 V 3 A power supply
-- A quadruple relay for to control the up and down power for the hatch motor
+- A quadruple relay to control the motor to move the hatch up and down
 - A separate power 10-24 V power for the hatch motor
 - A 18 V drill
 - A temperature measurement unit with a relay which switches when the measured temperature is below a specified limit
 - A push button unit with a pull-up resistor for controlling the hatch motor

 The hatch of the chicken coop is set to open at a specified time (09:00) with cron schedule.
 However, if the temperature is lower than the specified temperature limit of the temperature measurement unit, the hatch will not open.
 A backup solution if the temperature measurement unit drops out for some reason is that Raspberry Pi calls the yr.no met API to check for the current temperature forecast, and checks if this is below a specified limit.
 The hatch opens one hour after sunset each day.
 The chickens have returned to the coop long before that.
-The scheduling of this is handled through cron by sepeate jobs for each day of the year as specified times determined by the Suntime Python package.
+The scheduling of this is handled through cron by sepeate jobs for each day of the year at specified times determined by the Suntime Python package.
 The hatch can be controlled via the push button as well.
 When the button is pushed, the door opens or closes independent of outdoor temperature.

 # Setup
 Follow the following instructions to set up the system: